MirayXS/ironbrew-deobfuscator-beta/README.md

 Intermediate Level (AST & etc) : fully done.

-Low Level : still in work.
+Low Level : WIP

 # TODO

-Deobfuscator TODO list : low-level control flow passes only: topological sorting for nodes with kosaraju's algorithm for SCC detection (better control flow output and ordered nodes.), string decryption, undo test spam mutate garbage, also do we need to do inlining ? not being really used as much in scripts, on inlining instead of MOVE instructions and CALL replaced as JMP to relative offsets
+Deobfuscator TODO list : low-level control flow passes only: topological sorting for bblocks (SCC detection etc methods) (better control flow output when converting to insns'), string decryption, undo test spam mutate garbage, also do we need to do inlining ? not being really used as much in scripts, on inlining instead of MOVE instructions and CALL replaced as JMP to relative offsets and branches and dominators are being modified.

-aswell as preccedor/succesor architecture for basic blocks, might help us with DCE so we can eliminate blocks that aren't being referenced?
+aswell as preccedor/succesor architecture for basic blocks and DCE structure.